-These chapters provide an introduction to the guidance and an overview of objectives users may have in assessing the GHG impacts of forest policies.
-This section should be read to understand whether to use the guidance and to determine what objectives it will be used for.
+These chapters provide an introduction to the methodology and an overview of objectives users may have in assessing the GHG impacts of forest policies.
+This section should be read to understand whether to use the methodology and to determine what objectives it will be used for.

 These chapters provide an overview of the types of forest policy instruments, and mitigation practices and technologies, to which this guidance can be applied.
 It also lays out an overview of the steps involved in assessing the GHG impacts of forest policies, and provides guidance on planning the assessment.